Down East: Uses

-In Maine, "Down East" may refer more narrowly to the easternmost section of the state along the Canada–US border.
-This area, also known as "Down East Maine" or "Downeast Maine", lies on the coast roughly between the Penobscot River and the border, including rural Hancock and Washington counties and the towns of Deer Isle, Bar Harbor, Machias, Jonesport, and Eastport.
+In Maine, "Downeast" may refer more narrowly to the easternmost section of the state along the Canada–US border.
+This area, also known as "Downeast Maine" or "Downeast Maine", lies on the coast roughly between the Penobscot River and the border, including rural Hancock and Washington counties and the towns of Deer Isle, Bar Harbor, Machias, Jonesport, and Eastport.
 This was among the last parts of the state settled by Europeans.
 Due to its thankless climate it saw little settlement by the French, and British colonists arrived only after French control ended in 1763.
 Initially attracted by the availability of land for farming, the early British settlers soon turned to fishing to survive; fishing remains a significant economic driver.
-Largely due to its inhospitable climate and remoteness, Down East Maine remained one of the state's least developed areas throughout the 20th century.
-In more recent years, Down East Maine and the Greater Portland area have emerged as an important center for the creative economy, which is also bringing gentrification.
+Largely due to its inhospitable climate and remoteness, Downeast Maine remained one of the state's least developed areas throughout the 20th century.
+In more recent years, Downeast Maine and the Greater Portland area have emerged as an important center for the creative economy, which is also bringing gentrification.

-In Canada, "Down East" typically refers to the Maritime Provinces: New Brunswick, Nova Scotia, and Prince Edward Island.
+In Canada, "Down East", often written as two words, refers to the Maritime Provinces: New Brunswick, Nova Scotia, and Prince Edward Island.
 Newfoundland and the Gaspé Peninsula of Quebec are sometimes included.
 The term gave its name to Down East fiddling, which developed in the Maritimes and has become one of the most prominent styles of Canadian fiddling.
 The style is closely associated with New Brunswick native Don Messer, who hosted a radio show on Prince Edward Island beginning in 1939 and had a wide influence over fiddle music in Canada.
 The Down East style is distinguished by simple playing and dance-ready rhythms.
+In Thunder Bay and Northwestern Ontario, "down east" refers to southern Ontario.